DrThomasAger/smile/README.md

 **Copy and paste** the above **now** into your favorite language model and discover how ***(: Smile*** works through direct experience.

-## Expressive & Flexible

-The  examples specifies  style preferences in the response  language (e.g. using affirmations not negations, density, formatting) to demonstrate Smile's expressiveness - your own Smile prompts can enforce completely different response languages with your instructions.

 ## Compatible & Free Quick Chat

 ***(: Smile*** is portable across any LLM!
 Try the example ***(: Smile*** prompt on a free ***LLM*** quick chat now: